tdwesten/lararun/.junie/guidelines.md

 * ❌ Race predictions

 ## Success Criteria
-✅ User can connect Strava and see activities
-✅ User can set a goal with target date
+✅ User can connect Strava and see activities (Backend sync implemented) ✅ User can set a goal with target date
-✅ User receives daily email with AI training recommendation
-✅ Recommendations are contextual (based on recent activities & goal)
-✅ User can view current plan in dashboard
+✅ User receives daily email with AI training recommendation ✅ Recommendations are contextual (based on recent activities & goal) ✅ User can view current plan in dashboard
+✅ Activities are imported automatically every hour with heart rate zone data and intensity scores

+# Frontend Guidelines
+- Use Tailwind CSS for styling.
+- Use Inertia.js for client-side routing.
+- Use React for rendering views.
+- Use Vite for bundling.
+- Use TypeScript for type safety.
+- Use ESLint for linting.
+- Use Prettier for code formatting.
+- Use Boost for debugging.
+- Use Shadcn for design system components.
+ONLY USE SHADCN FOR DESIGN SYSTEM COMPONENTS.

 <laravel-boost-guidelines>